Did you know?

 How to get here

 The Taung Heritage Route is located in the west of the North West province.
 To get there by car, take the N14 from Johannesburg/Pretoria to Vryburg.
 From Durban, take the N3 to Johannesburg, then the N14 to Vryburg.
 From Cape Town, take the N1/ N12 to Kimberley, and then the R49 to Vryburg.
 You can also fly direct to the Mafikeng Airport.
+Please note, it's in an off-the-beaten track location.

 Best time to visit